 Time your piece when you are selecting it.
 Choose a piece that fits easily into the time limit.
 Cuts and tempo variations to make the time limit are often quite distracting.
 NOTE: Musical competition time limit is five (5) minutes.
 If competition piece exceeds the five (5) minute time limit, the contestant will receive a .5-point deduction for any portion of thirty (30) second increments.
-(For example, a piece timed at 5:12 would receive a half-point deduction from the total score.
-A piece at 5:42 would receive a deduction of a full point from the total score.)
+(For example, a piece timed at 5:12 would receive a half-point deduction from the total score.)